Code: Python AST, bytecode, machine code

 Homoiconicity

 Like Lisp, JSL code and data share the same structural representation.
-However, JSL uses JSON arrays/objects instead of S-expressions:
+The difference is that JSL uses JSON arrays and objects instead of S-expressions:

 ; Lisp S-expression